 Another way of cold extraction can produce an even better cold extracted coffee, but to be honest, it can be a pain in the a** to make sometimes.
 Cold drip coffee, sometimes called Dutch Coffee or Kyoto style cold brew.
 The basic principle is simple: (ice) cold water drips from a container over coarsely ground coffee.
 The yummy coffee drips to a container at the bottom.

 Is it worth the trouble?
 Yes.
+And no.

-We like to say that cold water gently caresses the coffee in a cold drip maker and the result is a coffee that is much more complex, smoother, has a fuller body and enhances the flavors in a coffee.
+We like to say that cold water gently caresses the coffee in a cold drip maker and the result is a coffee that is complex, smooth, has a fuller body and enhances the flavors in a coffee.
 Much more than with the simple soak-and-rest method.
 The second benefit of using a dedicated cold drip maker is efficiency.
 Cold drip coffee needs much less coffee to produce an amazing cold extracted coffee.
 And third, it takes just a few hours to make a pot of coffee with the cold drip method, which is quite a difference from the 12 to 24 hours with the steeped cold brew.

 And to end this comparison – cold drip towers and devices look amazing, like a laboratory instrument with water slowly dripping and producing drops of coffee.
 Especially when compared to coffee steeped in a jar.
 But as noted, each method has its pros and cons, but the bottom line is – cold extracted coffee rocks!